FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 </Note>

-Additionally, you can fetch other entity fields which triggers fetching entire entity body:
+Moreover, you can fetch other fields with entity (which would lead to fetching entire entity body under the hood):

 <SourceCodeTabs langSpecificTabOnly>
 [Getting code and name of the brand](/documentation/user/en/query/requirements/examples/fetching/entityContent.graphql)